predicer-tools/Predicer/docs/sddp.md

 - More multistage state is likely needed, at least for ramping limits and delays.
 - Little attention has been paid at how the sequence of `InputData` for a multistage problem would be constructed.
-Having a separete Excel workbook for each seems hardly feasible.
+Having a separate Excel workbook for each seems hardly feasible.
 Perhaps a single `InputData` could be split into parts for building the stages?
 - The Excel workbook format is unwieldy even for two-stage if one